 Tenant shall only pay rent on 50% of the Premises for the first six (6) months of the Term.
 Beginning on Month thirteen (13) of the Term, Tenant shall pay on the entire Premises.
 Tenant shall have full access and use of the entire Premises for the entire Term of the lease”

-With a ROFO, the landlord is required to notify you with an offer to the available space.
+With a ROFO, the landlord is required to notify you with an offer for the available space.
 You can then either accept or deny the offer.
 The time period you have to accept or deny the offer will be specified in your lease, typically between 5 and 10 days.

 With a ROFR, the landlord and a third party agree to terms on the available space.
 Once the landlord offers you the terms the third party agreed to, you can either accept the terms or allow the third party to move in.
 The length of time you have to decide whether to take the terms or not is specified in your lease and is also typically between 5 and 10 days.